 For many local churches, ministries and Christian nonprofits, branding and marketing can be difficult practices to grasp.
 Some churches use a logo that shows they haven’t thought about their ministry branding for at least half a century.
 Meanwhile, some youth pastors are so concerned about their ministry logo and matching T-shirts that they spend way too much time with Photoshop.

 But church branding and marketing aren’t really about logos, websites, signage or even advertising.
 Branding merely entails communicating who you really are (or perhaps more accurately, who you’re striving to be).

-Due to the dishonest nature of much of the marketing in our culture, some leaders bristle at the thought of deliberately branding and marketing their church or ministry.
-In reality, every church markets in that they communicate to people (both those who are part of their church and those who are not) something about themselves.
-The trick is to do this in a way that communicates what your church is “about” (or again, what you are striving to be “about”).
+Due to the dishonest nature of much marketing in our culture, some ministry leaders bristle at the thought of deliberately branding and marketing their church or programs.
+In reality, every church “markets,” whether they intend to or not.
+Ministry branding entails all the ways you communicate something about the church to people (both those who are part of the congregation already and those who aren’t).
+The trick is to do church branding in a way that communicates what your church is about (or again, what you’re striving to be “about”).

 A new commandment I give to you, that you love one another: Just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.